What is the Housing Delivery Plan?

-- Re-modelling of existing and under-used accommodation
+- Re-model existing under-used accommodation.

-- Partnership work with local registered providers
+- Work in partnership with local registered providers to build homes.

 The Delivery Plan is divided into three phases which each use a combination of the above delivery mechanisms: